-- Decongestants: This helps reduce swelling and drain mucus in the nose and sinuses.
-Decongestants may help you breathe normally.
+- Decongestants help reduce swelling and drain mucus in the nose and sinuses.
+They may help you breathe normally.

 Follow up if your symptoms are worse or not better after 3 days of treatment.
 Write down your questions so you remember to ask them during your visits.

-- Rinse your sinuses: Use a sinus rinse device to rinse your nasal passages with saline (salt water) solution.
+- Rinse your sinuses.
+Use a sinus rinse device to rinse your nasal passages with a saline (salt water) solution.
 This will help thin the mucus in your nose and rinse away pollen and dirt.
 It will also help reduce swelling so you can breathe normally.
-Ask your primary healthcare provider how often to do this.
+Ask your how often to do this.

-- Drink extra liquids: Liquids will thin the mucus in your nose and help it drain.
+- Drink liquids as directed.
+Ask your PHP how much liquid to drink each day and which liquids are best for you.
+Liquids will thin the mucus in your nose and help it drain.
 Avoid drinks that contain alcohol or caffeine.

-- Your symptoms are worse or not better after 3 days of treatment.
+- Your symptoms are worse or do not improve after 3 days of treatment.